vlad-the-compiler/pretendo/README.md

 Once the music is captured, the Output Console has a long list of numbers.
 - Select the music data from the Output Console
 - Copy it
-- Paste it inside music.h
+- Paste it inside music.h under music_dev
 - Inside Setup in Pretendo.ino, around line 430, comment selectDemoMusic call
 - Uncomment playMusic(music_dev)
 - Upload the code